LucasChlz/Php-news-portal/README.md

 #### to start using this forum, you need to make some changes

 <ul>
-  <li>first you need to go to the configuration file and change the constant values for your use</li><br/>
+  <li>first you need to go to the configuration file and change the constant values for your use it is also to install the route system used in the case <b>coffeecode/router</b></li><br/>
 </ul>

 ```